 - Support legislation of the Government of The Day

-- Party policies must be nominated (announced) and fully costed on or prior to the 11 May 2019
+- Party policies must be nominated (announced) and fully costed more than 7 days out from an election

 - Policy or legislation must not be detrimental or negatively impact pensions and or superannuation